William F. Buckley Jr.: Young Americans for Freedom

 In 1960, Buckley helped form Young Americans for Freedom (YAF).
 The YAF was guided by principles Buckley called "The Sharon Statement".
-Buckley was proud of the successful campaign of his older brother, Jim Buckley, on the Conservative Party ticket to capture the US Senate seat from New York State held by incumbent Republican Charles Goodell in 1970, giving very generous credit to the activist support of the New York State chapter of YAF.
+Buckley was proud of the successful campaign of his older brother, Jim Buckley, on the Conservative Party ticket to capture the United States Senate seat from New York State held by incumbent Republican Charles Goodell in 1970, giving very generous credit to the activist support of the New York State chapter of YAF.
 Buckley served one term in the Senate, then was defeated by Democrat Daniel Patrick Moynihan in 1976.

 Edgar Smith murder case

 In 1962, Edgar Smith, who had been sentenced to death for the murder of 15-year-old high-school student Victoria Ann Zielinski in New Jersey, began a correspondence with Buckley from death row.
 As a result of the correspondence, Buckley began to doubt Smith's guilt.
 Buckley later said the case against Smith was "inherently implausible".
 An article by Buckley about the case, published in Esquire in November 1965, drew national media attention:

 Buckley's article brought renewed media interest in Hommell, who Smith claimed was the real killer.
 In 1971, there was a retrial.
-Smith took a plea deal, and was freed from prison that year.
+Smith took a plea deal and was freed from prison that year.
 Buckley interviewed him on Firing Line soon thereafter.

 In 1976, five years after being released from prison, Smith attempted to murder another woman, this time in San Diego, California.
 After witnesses corroborated the story of Lisa Ozbun, who survived being stabbed by Smith, he was sentenced to life in prison.
 He admitted at the trial that he had in fact also murdered Zielinski.
 Buckley subsequently expressed great regret at having believed Smith and supported him.
 Friends of Buckley said he was devastated and blamed himself for what happened.